lightme-fan/portfolio-fanilo/content/pages/index.md

 page: Index
 heading: Hello There!
 ---
-I am Fanilo and I love creating useful stuff.
-I am a Passionate Front-end Developer.
+I am Fanilo.
+I am a web developer from Onja Madagascar and focus on front-end development.
+I always love learning new skills and getting my hands dirty.